Peter Reinhold: Reich Minister of Finance

 Then chancellor, Hans Luther, who appointed Reinhold as Minister of Finance.

 Reinhold was appointed Reich Minister for Finance in the second Hans Luther cabinet on 20 January 1926.

 He drew criticism from the DNVP when he drafted a plan to rearrange the locations of Reich ministries which was criticized as an enabling act.

 Reinhold said that tax cuts were needed to stimulate the economy, utilizing money from the Productive Unemployment Welfare Fund, suggesting that there needed to be a reduction of value-added tax, merger tax, and stock exchange tax.
 He said that these measures were possible if the Reichstag prevented voting on expenditures without ensuring revenues.
 Reinhold also planned to stimulate exports in order to increase job opportunities.
 He explained his strategy as "close to the limit of a deficit", which broke from many of his predecessors as minister.
 However, he also prioritized guaranteeing that the Dawes Plan payments would go through.
 Reinhold had previously criticized Otto von Schlieben’s surplus policies.

 However, the law which became known as the "tax mitigation law" was defused because of interest groups, and it led to the expenditures causing budgetary difficulties.
 He also ran into trouble as he cast doubt that annuities that were supposed to be due to the United States under the Dawes plan would ever be able to be met.
 He then advocated on a strict limit on spending because of this, although there was an upswing of the economy in 1927.

 On 17 December 1926 the Third Marx cabinet resigned, but he continued as part of a caretaker government.
 He officially left the post as minister on 29 January 1927.
 Subsequently, it was debated that the German slump a few years later was not caused by Reinhold, but the failure to follow up on his budget plan and a return to fiscal orthodoxy.
+His budget was described as corporatist.

 Reichstag

 He became a member of the Reichstag after the 1928 elections.
 He represented Wahlkreis 19, Hesse-Nassau.
 He was the sole representative in Wahlkreis 19 to receive a mandate representing the party.
 In July 1930 he became a member of the DStP because the DDP merged with the People's National Association of the Reich.

-He lost his seat in the November 1932 German federal election as part of a large debacle where the DStP lost its influence.
+He lost his seat in the July 1932 German federal election as part of a large debacle where the DStP lost its influence.